elte-nlp/elte-nlp-course/nlp_15-llm_zoo.md

 [XLNet](https://github.com/zihangdai/xlnet) [@yang2019xlnet]

-- does not use `[MASK]` tokens at all
+- does not use `[MASK]` tokens or MLM at all
 - **autoregressive** training task on a **permutated** sequence (still bidirectional context!)
-- models dependencies between context and target
+- can model dependencies between context and target

 ## Performance